fedom/toytorch/README.md

 # ToyTorch
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 This project was created as a practice exercise while I was learning about neural network with PyTorch.
 To deepen my understanding, I wrote some test code to mimic PyTorch's behavior.
 Over time, this evolved into a simple neural network framework.
-I made it available for anyone who wants to quickly grasp the concepts by experimenting with it.
+I made it available for anyone who wants to quickly grasp the concepts by playing with it.

-Please note that efficiency and elegance were not prioritized.
+Please note that efficiency was not prioritized.
 The main goal is ease of understanding.
 Treat it as a toy and enjoy!

 ## **Features**
 To keep it simple, I targeted only the `float` data type and `cpu` device.
 (Pytorch supports different data types and devices through a dispatcher mechanism which I haven't tried yet).